HasanRashid97/HasanRashid97/README.md

 ---

-## 🚀 Projekter
+## 🚀 Projects

-### 🗳️ Folketinget Mobilapp (React Native + Expo)
+### 🗳️ Danish Parliament Voting App (React Native + Expo)
-> En app der gør det nemt og søgbart at dykke ned i danske afstemninger i Folketinget.
+> A mobile app that makes it easy to search and explore voting data from the Danish Parliament.

 🔍 Features:
-- Brugervenlig UI med filtrering på partier, resultater og typer.
+- User-friendly UI with filters for parties, vote types, and results.
-- Vektorsøgning med OpenAI + pgvector (PostgreSQL).
+- Vector-based search using OpenAI + pgvector (PostgreSQL).
-- Søger baseret på mening fremfor nøgleord.
+- Semantic search based on meaning rather than keywords.
-- Formålet: Øge politisk transparens og engagement.
+- Goal: Increase political transparency through intelligent search.

 ---

-## 📚 Uddannelse
+## 📚 Education

-**Datamatiker – Københavns Erhvervsakademi (2023–2026)**
+**Computer Science (AP Degree) – Copenhagen School of Design and Technology (2023–2026)**
-- Fullstack webudvikling
+- Full-stack web development
-- OOP & funktionel programmering
+- OOP & functional programming
-- Systemudvikling med Scrum og UML
+- System development with Scrum and UML
-- CI/CD med GitHub Actions og Jenkins
+- CI/CD with GitHub Actions and Jenkins
-- Introduktion til IT-sikkerhed & Docker
+- Intro to IT security & Docker

 ---

-## 🔗 Find mig her
+## 🔗 Find Me

 - 📫 **Email:** hasanrashid97@gmail.com
 - 🔗 [**LinkedIn**](https://linkedin.com/in/hasanrashid-059943289/)